nateraluis/luisnatera.com/about.md

 ### Software developer

+[AerLabs](https://aerlabs.com), I am currently working as a software engineer at AerLabs, where we develop software to reduce the environmental impacts of aviation.
+I get to work with very intelligent and passionate people, developing software solutions for hard and specific problems in the aviation industry.
+To build such tools we use mostly Python based technologies.

 [Systemiq](https://systemiq.earth), I joined Systemiq after my Ph.D. as a software developer, there I developed, among other projects, simulations for decarbonization of large scale industries, and web applications to design sustainable packaging strategies.
 I got to work with very interesting people, working in solving hard problems and using different technologies, mostly Python based.
 It was there that I learned about [HTMX](https://htmx.org/), and got to work with it.

 ### Academic